dferry/dferry/README.md

 ### Hi there 👋

+- I am an experienced computer systems instructor at Saint Louis University in Saint Louis Missouri

+- I'm currently excited about learning Rust and figuring out how to get undergraduates to appreciate ownership

+- You can reach me at dferry@slu.edu

 <!--
 **dferry/dferry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.